 Sometimes, a user just seeing a notification is enough.
 More often than not, however, you and your mobile advertising agency will want users to open your app or take action.
 To increase open rates, the most important thing you can do is to personalize and contextualize your message.
 This assumes that your campaign is highly segmented and that you have the tools in place for highly-personalized (but not creepy) messaging.

 For example: imagine a coffee chain that sends offers such as buy one, get one when they detect a user’s location is in close proximity to one of its stores.
-This is a great example of notifications with context.
+This is a great example of notifications with context and proximity marketing at it’s best.

 On the flip side, if the user is sent this notification when there is no store in sight, it’s pointless and even irritating.